Career Guides

 Conclusion

-Nursing in Nigeria offers diverse income opportunities ranging from ₦80,000 for entry-level auxiliary nurses to ₦500,000+ for specialist nurses and private practice owners.
-While employed salaries have limits, nurses who pursue specialization, start side hustles, or launch private practices can earn ₦1 million-₦3 million+ monthly.
+Nursing in Nigeria offers diverse income opportunities ranging from ₦77,000 for entry-level auxiliary nurses to ₦363,000+ for senior specialist nurses in government, and higher in private sector.
+While employed salaries follow the CONHESS structure, nurses who pursue specialization, start side hustles, or launch private practices can earn significantly more.

 Key takeaways:

-- Lagos and Abuja pay 20-30% more than other cities
+• Lagos and Abuja private hospitals pay 15-25% more than other cities

-- Private hospitals pay 25-50% more than government
+• Private hospitals pay 15-30% more than CONHESS rates

 Your next steps: